Sign In / Sign Out

 - Map and Locations

 The school’s summer internship and practicum program provides a flexible way for students to draw on the international expertise of our world-renowned faculty.
 Working with faculty mentors, students develop individualized plans for their summer.
-Students can work singly or in small groups to develop their plans, meaning students might travel alone or with a few others with shared interests.
+Students can work individually or in small groups to develop their plans, meaning students might travel alone or with a few others with shared interests.

 Undergraduate students in the School of Human Evolution and Social Change may earn ASB 484 Undergraduate Internship credit for approved internship opportunities relevant to their major.
 The student must enlist the cooperation of two people: the School of Human Evolution and Social Change academic advisor and the internship site supervisor/employer.
 A ‘Y’ (satisfactory) or ‘E’ (un-satisfactory) grade is assigned based upon the site supervisor/employer’s evaluations (and, if required, a work log and/or journal).
 A ‘Y’ grade is not calculated into a student’s GPA.